Stats & Training

 Electrode is a mixed attacker with base 50 Attack and 80 Sp.
 Atk.
 Enough bulk to take a hit or two, too.
 Speed tells the real story.
 Base 150 Speed lets it outrun most of the field.
 Fits the pivot role.

 For Legends: Arceus, Electrode has answers, but so do you.
 Super-effective STAB from faster Pokemon is the simplest answer.
-Ground-type attackers hit hardest.
+Fire, Ice, and Poison-type attackers hit hardest.

 Available since Red & Blue, Electrode appears in 20 games spanning 10 generations.
 Beyond its original form, it gained a Hisuian form in Generation 8.